Spread the love

 Laguna Negra de Urbion is one of the top places to visit in Soria for nature lovers

-Laguna Negra de Urbion is one of the top places to visit in Soria for nature lovers.
-Once you arrive at this National Park you must leave your car at the parking (which costs 4 euros) and either take the bus up towards the lagoon (which costs 1,50 euros) or take a 2,2-km-long hiking trail Senda de Bosque through the local forest.
-We opted for the second and loved it.
-This hike has currently made it to my list of Top Spanish Hikes.
+Laguna Negra de Urbión is one of the top destinations in Soria for nature lovers.
+Upon arriving at the National Park, you must leave your car in the parking lot (which costs 4 euros) and either take the bus to the lagoon (for 1.50 euros) or follow the 2.2-km-long Senda de Bosque trail through the local forest.
+We chose the latter and loved it.
+This hike has now made it to my list of the top Spanish hikes.
+The Laguna Negra de Urbión Natural Park also offers other trails, including the route to Urbión Peak (2,228 meters), one of the highest points in the Iberian Mountain Range.

 3. The city of Soria

-While it was not my first time in the city of Soria, previously I have never had a chance to explore local landmarks.
-As I´ve already confessed to you – this time Soria has completely overcome my initial expectations.
-I seriously regret I have never made a weekend gateway to Soria before.
+Although it was not my first time in the city of Soria, I had never had the chance to explore its local landmarks before.
+As I’ve already confessed to you, this time Soria has completely exceeded my initial expectations.
+I truly regret never having taken a weekend getaway to Soria before.

 Parque la Dehesa

-First of all, the local central park Parque la Dehesa is amazing – full of refreshing greenery, including 127 types of trees and bushes.
+First of all, the local central park, Parque La Dehesa, is amazing, filled with refreshing greenery, including 127 types of trees and shrubs.

 Los Arcos de San Juan de Duero